jhudsl/Informatics_Research_Leadership/docs/01-intro.md

 <img src="images/01-intro_files/figure-html//1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4_gc53d3d234f_0_103.png" title=" This is Charlie the unclear leader.
 He means well, but he could be a more effective leader." alt=" This is Charlie the unclear leader.
 He means well, but he could be a more effective leader." width="100%" />

 Now we have our informaticists.
 First is Jack, who is often forgotten and misunderstood by his lab leader.
-His lab leader does not really know what he does, how long it takes, or how to support Jack and his career goals.
+His lab leader does not really know what he does, how long his work takes, or how to support Jack and his career goals.
 This is unfortunately impeding Jack from achieving the career that he could have and from producing the good work that he is capable of.

 <img src="images/01-intro_files/figure-html//1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4_gc53d3d234f_0_11.png" title=" This is Jack, the only and lonely informaticist.
 He feels very misunderstood" alt=" This is Jack, the only and lonely informaticist.
 He feels very misunderstood" width="100%" />